11 Common SEO Mistakes and How to Avoid Them

-SEO professionals with little experience or Professionals those have just started their career in SEO (Search engine optimization) often do some common mistake while doing on the page or off page SEO.
-Today we are going to discuss some of these common mistakes.
-These are common but their impact is very bad for SEO performance.
+SEO professionals with little experience or Professionals who just started their career in SEO (Search Engine Optimization) often do some common mistakes while doing the On – Page SEO or Off – Page SEO.
+Today, in this article, we are going to discuss some of the Common SEO Mistakes.
+These mistakes in SEO are common but their impact is very bad on SEO performance.

-Common SEO Mistakes step by step description & solution
+Common SEO Mistakes : Step by step description & it’s solution

-For good on-page SEO, it is very important to use unique Title and Meta descriptions on every page.
-This title and description should talk about the same keywords we are focusing on that particular page.
-These should be within their length too.
-For Title 60 Characters and for Description 160 Characters.
+For good On-Page SEO, it is very important to use unique Title and Meta descriptions on every page.
+The title and description should talk about the same keywords which we are focusing on for that particular page.
+These should be within their length too, i.e., for Title 60 Characters are fixed and for Description 160 Characters are fixed.

-- Not Using Anchor Text in Internal Links – Common SEO Mistakes
+- Not Using Anchor Text in Internal Linking –

-Image optimization help in website speed and also in image search and normal search.
-We need to optimize the image for
+Image optimization helps in boosting website’s speed and also in image search and normal search.
+So, we need to optimize the image according to:

-(a) Dimension: image should be of the same dimension that we need on web site.
-The Bigger image can make our site slow.
+(a) Dimension: image should be of the same dimension that we need for the web site.
+The Bigger image can make your site slow.

-(b) Image Size: image should be optimized for file size.
+(b) Image Size: image should be optimized to file size.
 They need to be saved for web version with best possible quality.
-It helps them to load fast.
+It helps them to load faster.